The Flying Karamazov Brothers: Shows and performances

 The Karamazovs perform a wide range of shows, including conventional narratives that incorporate juggling, "variety" shows that include old and new elements from their repertoire, and shows backed by city orchestras.

 The Flying Karamazov Brothers appeared in the film The Jewel of the Nile, the sequel to Romancing the Stone.
 They also appeared as the Flying Sandos Brothers in the Seinfeld episode "The Friars Club" and performed on Mister Rogers, with Williams giving Rogers a juggling lesson.

 The Karamazovs performed a broad adaptation of Shakespeare's The Comedy of Errors at Lincoln Center.
 Aired live on the PBS program Live from Lincoln Center on June 24, 1987, the Karamazovs were joined by such "new vaudeville" acts as Avner the Eccentric and members of the troupe Vaudeville Nouveau.
 The (at the time) five members of the Karamazovs all played major roles: Patterson and Magid as the twins Antipholus, Nelson and Williams as the twins Dromio, and Furst as William Shakespeare himself.
 Their modern farcical take on the play incorporated juggling, acrobatics, faux knife-throwing, gospel, jazz, and a cross-dressing brothel madam.
 Many jokes referenced American culture of the 1980s.
 One running gag was that nobody can pronounce "Epidamnum," a place mentioned several times over the course of the play.
 After each stammering attempt, all onstage actors would stop, point toward the supposed location, then resume their activities.

 "Terror Trick"

 Among the Karamazovs' repertoire is the "Terror Trick", in which they gradually introduce nine items—a cleaver, a torch, a salt shaker, a ukulele, a skillet, a fish, an egg, a block of dry ice, and a bottle of champagne (which they call a "time bomb")—then juggle them all at once only to end up cooking the fish and the egg in the skillet and drinking the champagne.
-After 9/11 the troupe stopped using the word "Terror" in the bit and replaced it with "Danger", although as of their 2008/2009 4Play tour, they had restored its original name.
+After the terrorist attacks of September 11, 2001, the troupe stopped using the word "Terror" in the bit and replaced it with "Danger", although as of their 2008–2009 4Play tour, they had restored its original name.